Borges311/InstaClone/README.md

-# InstagranClone
+# InstaClone
-Clone do App baseado nas funcionalidades do App intagran
+Clone do App baseado nas funcionalidades do App instagran